A Holistic Approach (if you can’t measure it then you can’t manage it)

 - the airborne data is in good agreement with the drilling data;

 - many holes were drilled at various depths to delineate the aquifer.
 Several were far from the paleochannel;

 - the airborne data was collected in a few minutes whereas the drilling required many months;

 - no dollar figures for the drill program are available but given the time and money required to drill approximately 24 holes it is expected the airborne data was significantly less expensive to obtain;

 - to save time and money and increase the changes of striking water, it is highly recommend that SkyTEM data is collected in order to select and optimize drill targets.
 This drill data can then be used for verification and further refinement of the airborne data interpretation model.

-Rigorous analysis and accurate geological interpretation of SkyTEM data is possible as SkyTEM is the only system calibrated at the Lyngby test range in Denmark.
-This allows for direct comparison with previous SkyTEM and ground based or borehole EM datasets together with complete traceability back to the Lyngby TDEM reference model.
+Rigorous analysis and accurate geological interpretation of SkyTEM data is possible as SkyTEM with its one-time calibration procedure.
+This allows for direct comparison with previous SkyTEM and ground based or borehole or EM datasets together.

 Over the last 10 years SkyTEM has been selected to map large portions of the State of Nebraska.
 A paper by Jared D. Abraham(Aqua Geo Frames) at the AEM 2018, describing SkyTEM results from a hydrogeolical mapping program in Nebraska said “The staggered pace of investigation has occurred because of the finite resources that can be allocated to AEM data gathering and the dynamic needs of the NRD’s within Nebraska.
 This has led to the requirement that the systems be well calibrated and that the inversions be able to be integrated together to provide an evolving picture of the hydrogeological framework in Nebraska.”
 Please find the full paper here.